-Andrea rode with me to the ultrasound and we chatted the whole way there about what it would be like to have twins.
-Scott met us there and when we found out that it was only one baby, we were kind of sad.
-But then the relief sank in about only needing to nurse one baby, be up in the night with one baby, soothe one baby, and all of a sudden one baby seemed easy in comparison.
+Scott didn’t think he’d be able to make it, so Andrea rode with me to the ultrasound, and we chatted the whole way there about what it would be like to have twins.
+Scott met us there after all, and when we found out that it was only one baby, we were kind of sad.
+But then the relief sank in about only needing to nurse one baby, be up in the night with one baby, soothe one baby, and all of a sudden one baby seemed easy in comparison!
 With the last two pregnancies, we didn’t have any ultrasounds and never found out the gender, but with the answer being right there in front of us with this baby, we couldn’t refuse.
 We wanted a boy soooooooo bad that we were afraid to find out, and when she said it was a boy, we just about cried we were so happy!
 Elliot would have a little brother and our “girl, boy, girl, boy” pattern would be complete.

 But then, a miracle happened and as my bladder filled, the ultrasound technician realized that the placenta was actually quite far from the cervix.
 Phew!
-But there were a few other concerns such as significant calcification, a heterogeneous placenta with many “lakes”, and the lingering concern over the blood that we couldn’t seem to explain.
+There were a few other concerns with my placenta such as significant calcification, a heterogeneous presentation with many “lakes”, and the lingering concern over the blood that we couldn’t seem to explain.

 So we scheduled a meeting with an obstetrician and he was able to explain in clarifying detail what he saw in another ultrasound that he performed in his office.
 He said that there were also “lakes” or pools of blood in my uterus (from having so many babies so quickly) and that that would explain why the technician thought that the placenta was touching the cervix.
 He also did a cervical exam and determined that a blood vessel in the cervix was likely ruptured, which explained the blood loss.
 We had been most concerned about placental abruption, which could mean hemorrhaging and death during delivery, so we were very glad to clear that up.